 Business video conferencing is a very demanding application for the enterprise network.
 The first step in a video conferencing setup is to understand the video conferencing bandwidth requirements on the network.
-Once we
+Once we know the video conferencing bandwidth requirements, the network can be properly provisioned to support it.

 These two key parameters drive video conferencing bandwidth requirements: